optuna/optuna/docs/source/faq.rst

 2. Multi-processing parallelization with single node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This can be achieved by using file-based RDBs (such as SQLite) and client/server RDBs (such as PostgreSQL and MySQL).
+This can be achieved by using :class:`~optuna.storages.JournalFileStorage` and client/server RDBs (such as PostgreSQL and MySQL).
 However, if you are in the environment where you can not install an RDB, you can not run multi-processing parallelization with single node.
 When you really want to do it, please request it as a GitHub issue.
 If we receive a lot of requests, we may provide a solution for it.

 For more information about 2., see TutorialEasyParallelization_.